zaldre/blog/content/posts/external-dns.md

 ## Other callouts ##

 This configuration is specific to my setup, you'll want to tweak this to your needs.
 In particular, the `--default-targets` and `--force-default-targets` params are useful in a home lab, but you probably want to omit this for prod.
-By default, it will pickup the IP of the loadbalancer the service is utilising to determine the IP.
+You can configure it to pickup the IP address of the relevant loadbalancer your ingress/api gateway is attached to which is likely preferable for business use cases.

 ---